fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 After loading, the stored database can then be accessed/queried to analyse, derive insights in order to solve the initial business use case successfully.

 ### ETL
-The ETL process of Extraction, Transformation and Loading; hence forms an integral part of the entire data pipeline.
+The ETL process of Extraction, Transformation and Loading hence forms an integral part of the entire data pipeline.

 ![ETL](https://webassets.mongodb.com/_com_assets/cms/ETL_Visual-sa656kl6df.png)